drkrillo/docs/creator/sdk7/design-experience/design-games.md

 ### Scene boundaries

-**Your game must fit entirely in the&#x20;**_**LAND**_**&#x20;that your scene is built upon.** For small scenes, think of games like soccer where the rules of the game keep the relevant interaction within a confined space, even though players are able to step outside of the playing field.
+**Your game must fit entirely in the **_**LAND**_** that your scene is built upon.** For small scenes, think of games like soccer where the rules of the game keep the relevant interaction within a confined space, even though players are able to step outside of the playing field.
 Players can walk outside of a scene’s boundaries, but any asset or entities that belong to the scene must stay within the scene.

 Players that step outside your scene keep rendering it as long as it’s at a visible range.
 If they walk away too far, they will stop rendering it entirely.